 This image tells the story.
 Optimum head positioning allows for neck safety, maximal hip power and spine in its normal structure.

 Looking straight ahead is the MOST common position seen during a squat.
 This position allows for the chest to stay upright and the traps into the bar.
 The structure of the neck is not compromised using this technique.

 What’s The Verdict?

 If it was my turn to squat, I’d pick the “looking ahead” position.
 As mentioned, it allows for your chest to stay upright and it keeps your head in a semi-neutral position.
 The best way to learn is to get rid of the mirror and use the gym as a laboratory.
 Try practicing the “neutral” position and compare it to “looking ahead” position.
-Once you find out which one suits you best, do not hesitate to stick with it.
+Once you find out which one suit you best, do not hesitate to stick with it.